SignalK/specification/gitbook-docs/security.md

 ## Communications Security

-For privacy and data integrity REST and WebSocket communications should be secured with Transport Layer Security (TLS).
+For privacy and data integrity REST and WebSockets communications should be secured with Transport Layer Security (TLS).
 All communications over unsecure protocols like HTTP and WebSockets without TLS must be considered insecure even with authentication and access control mechanisms in place.

 ## Authentication

-Authentication for Signal K REST and WebSocket connections is based on http cookies or tokens carried in the http header.
+Authentication for Signal K REST and WebSockets connections is based on http cookies or tokens carried in the HTTP header.

 ### Logging into a server via HTTP

-A device or a web client can login to a Signal K server using User Name a Password using a REST request.
+A device or a web client can login to a Signal K server using User Name and Password using a REST request.

-The url for the request is `/signalk/v1/auth/login` and should be a POST with either `Content-Type` of `application/json` with the properties `username` and `password` in the body OR
+The URL for the request is `/signalk/v1/auth/login` and should be a POST with either `Content-Type` of `application/json` with the properties `username` and `password` in the body OR
 `Content-Type` of `application/x-www-form-urlencoded` for web based login forms.

 ```json